According to The Muse there are five main types of imposter syndrome and ways to battle each.

 Battling Imposter Syndrome might be a lifelong one.
 No matter how hard you work on yourself or your passions it’s possible you’ll always be plagued by the goulish liar.
 But that doesn’t mean you have to take its nonsense sitting down.

 A simple Google search will equip you with a swath of protection tactics.
-But here are some of my personal favorite options as listed by Inc:
+But check out some of my personal favorite options as listed by options as listed by Inc.

 For me personally this one is tricky.
 It’s hard to convince yourself that you are different than your own perception.
 Even that sentence doesn’t make a lick of sense.
 But it’s important to try.
 Stop yourself from disregarding your own feelings or demeaning yourself.